 In addition to pills and powders, some supplements are used to fortify or enrich foods.
 Foods with added fiber are a good example.
 There is reason to believe that fiber found naturally in food is superior to that added during processing.
 In a study published in the Journal of the Academy of Nutrition and Dietetics, researchers found that when given a bar high in added fiber (10 grams), subjects reported no effect on fullness but did report increased gas and bloating when compared to a low fiber bar.

 Few nutrients act alone.

 The Dietary Supplement Health and Education Act (DSHEA) defines a dietary supplement as any product in pill, powder, or liquid form that is meant to supplement the diet, such as a vitamin, mineral, herb, botanical, or amino acid.
-The regulation of dietary supplements falls under the Food and Drug Administration (FDA), but in the U.S. they are regulated like a food, and not a drug.
+The regulation of dietary supplements falls under the U.S. Food and Drug Administration (FDA), but they are regulated like foods, not drugs.
 This means that FDA approval is not required before they are sold to the public.
 As a result, the purity of the products and dose recommendations are not required to undergo the same rigorous scientific testing as a drug before becoming available to the public.

 While most professionals recommend getting nutrients from healthy foods versus supplements, there are conditions and stages in life when supplementation may be necessary.
 Some examples include:

 - Women of childbearing age.